Ginkgo Bioworks and XpresCheck - GuruFocus.com

 Ginkgo is building a platform to enable customers to program cells as easily as we can program computers.
 The company's platform is enabling biotechnology applications across diverse markets, from food and agriculture to industrial chemicals to pharmaceuticals.
 Ginkgo has also actively supported a number of COVID-19 response efforts, including K-12 pooled testing, vaccine manufacturing optimization and therapeutics discovery.
 For more information, visit www.ginkgobioworks.com.

-XpresSpa Group, Inc. ( XSPA) is a leading global health and wellness holding company operating four brands: XpresCheck®, XpresSpa®, Treat™ and HyperPointe.
+XpresSpa Group, Inc. (Nasdaq: XSPA) is a leading global health and wellness holding company operating four brands: XpresCheck®, XpresSpa®, Treat™ and HyperPointe.

 - XpresSpa is a leading airport retailer of wellness services and related products, with 26 locations in 13 airports globally.